electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/transportation/_index.md

 ## Roof storage

 You can store up to 75kg on the roof.
+On the SUV version you have rails so you can easly mount a roof box.

 <figure>
     <a href="roofbox.jpg">